gregparkes/giffy/README.md

 5. Using the first plot and updating function, define your animation and show/save it.
 This occurs when you make a call to `.plot()` or `.save()` respectively.

 Whilst the majority of these steps are abstracted away from the user, it is important to think on these when defining your animation.

+## FAQ

+1. *Why don't you support histograms or boxplots?*
+    - A histogram is merely a bar plot that has undergone aggregation on the data.
+At this stage of the project we have aimed to keep it as minimalistic as possible.
+2. *I want more Matplotlib customization in my GIFs.*
+    - Use `matplotlib.rcParams` and modify the customization you want.
+It is possible that the modification you seek is used in the `.mark()` function within most giffy objects.
+3. *Do you support animations with multiples axes?*
+    - At the present no, we have aimed to keep things as simple as possible, although the project could aim to add this functionality if there is demand.
+4. *It's taking too long to animate.*
+    - There are several causes for this: 1) you have too much data, 2) you are lerping to create too many data points, 3) matplotlib objects often struggle with millions of data samples.
+This package aims to be elegant and simple, not the most computationally optimal.

 ## References